 - BA in Psychology, Gonzaga University

-Francisco—or “Paco,” as he prefers to be called—Mesch is a co-op faculty member for the College of Computer and Information Science.
-Mesch assists students in preparing for co-op using his background in experiential learning and career services.
-He teaches the CCIS Graduate Co-op Seminar and works with students throughout the process, as well as lends a hand to employer outreach.
-Prior to working at Northeastern, Mesch worked at Bellevue College as a career and employment specialist focused on internships and work-study.
-Mesch grew up in the Philippines, but has lived in Seattle now for the past 15 years.
+Francisco—or “Paco,” as he prefers to be called—Mesch is a co-op faculty member for Khoury College.
+Paco assists students in preparing for co-op using his background in experiential learning and career services.
+He teaches the Khoury College Graduate Co-op Seminar and works with students throughout the process, while lending a hand to employer outreach.
+Prior to working at Northeastern, Paco worked at Bellevue College as a career and employment specialist focused on internships and work-study.
+Paco grew up in the Philippines, but has lived in Seattle since 2003.